Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI

 Compared with existing multi-antenna systems\cite{Kammoun2019RZF,Couillet2011DE,wu2016secure,Wagner2012limite,Caire2010feedback,Adhikary2013LAR}, it has been demonstrated that RIS-aided systems have the potential to achieve better performance in terms of cost and energy consumption\cite{wu2019intelligent,huang2019reconfigu,pan2020multicell,zhang2019capacity,mei2021multibeam,dai2020experimental,tao2020analysis,sirojuddin2022low}.
-Recently, RISs have been considered for integration into various communication scenarios, such as terahertz, sub-terahertz, and millimeter-wave systems\cite{ning2021terherz,wang2021mmWave}, simultaneous wireless information and power transfer (SWIPT)\cite{pan2020intelligent}, unmanned aerial vehicle (UAV) communications\cite{lu2021UAV}, cell-free systems\cite{9352948}, physical-layer security\cite{hongsheng2020noise,9146177,chu2020secrecy}, mobile edge computing (MEC)\cite{bai2020latency,chen2021irsaided,chu2021MEC}, device-to-device (D2D) communications\cite{jia2021energy,9301375} and so on.
+Recently, RISs have been considered for being integrated into various communication scenarios, such as terahertz, sub-terahertz, and millimeter-wave systems\cite{ning2021terherz,wang2021mmWave}, simultaneous wireless information and power transfer (SWIPT)\cite{pan2020intelligent}, unmanned aerial vehicle (UAV) communications\cite{lu2021UAV}, cell-free systems\cite{9352948}, physical-layer security\cite{hongsheng2020noise,9146177,chu2020secrecy}, mobile edge computing (MEC)\cite{bai2020latency,chen2021irsaided,chu2021MEC}, device-to-device (D2D) communications\cite{jia2021energy,9301375}.
 Furthermore, the effectiveness of RIS-aided systems in the presence of practical imperfections has been demonstrated in \cite{zhou2020framework,yuxianghao2020robost,hong2021hardware,zhou2020hardware}.
 Specifically, relying on imperfect instantaneous channel state information (CSI), the robust transmission design of RISs was studied in \cite{zhou2020framework,yuxianghao2020robost}.
-The authors in \cite{hong2021hardware} studied the RIS beamforming design by considering transceiver hardware impairments.
-With the consideration of RF impairments and phase noises, the authors in \cite{zhou2020hardware} successfully conducted theoretical analysis on the fundamental tradeoffs between spectral and energy efficiency of the RIS communication network.
-In addition, a valuable experimental investigation of the RIS-assisted channel was carried out in \cite{tang2021experimental}.
+The authors of \cite{hong2021hardware} studied the RIS beamforming design by considering transceiver hardware impairments.
+With the consideration of RF impairments and phase noises, the authors of \cite{zhou2020hardware} conducted a theoretical study on the fundamental tradeoffs between the spectral and energy efficiency of an RIS communication network.
+In addition, a valuable experimental investigation of RIS-assisted channels was carried out in \cite{tang2021experimental}.